-USE OF LEARNING MANAGEMENT SYSTEM (BLACKBOARD): Blackboard will be utilized for this course to post the course syllabus, course lecture notes, other material as well as to submit assignments and take the exams and quizzes.
+USE OF LEARNING MANAGEMENT SYSTEM (BLACKBOARD): Blackboard will be utilized extensively for this course to post the course material.
 There is no team project in this course, hence all assignments, quizzes and exams must be completed without any discussion and correspondence with your classmates.
-Also, Blackboard (Virtual Office, Discussion Board and emails should not be used to seeks answers for any class work.
+Also, Blackboard (Virtual Office, Discussion Board) and emails should not be used to seeks answers for any class work.
 Students caught violating this policy will be assigned an ailing grade this course and will be referred to the Dean of the college for further action. discussing with your classmates.

 EMAIL ETIQUETTE: It is very important that you follow proper email etiquette when you email me.
 Among other things, please put your name and course number in the subject line or when you sign off.
-For instance, John Smith - FINC 3320 TWC
+For instance, John Smith - FINC 3320 Online.

-CLASS MEETINGS: Class begins on August 23, 2017 and ends on December 6, 2017.
+CLASS MEETINGS: Weekly web-based online lecture, Class begins on August 23, 2017 and ends on December 7, 2017.
 Usually one assignment will be due over one or two chapter(s).